 BJN encompasses the full spectrum of nutritional science and reports of studies in the following areas will be considered for publication: Epidemiology, dietary surveys, nutritional requirements and behaviour, metabolic studies, body composition, energetics, appetite, obesity, ageing, endocrinology, immunology, neuroscience, microbiology, genetics, and molecular and cell biology.
 The focus of all manuscripts submitted to the journal must be to increase knowledge in nutritional science.

-The journal does NOT publish papers on the following topics: Case studies; papers on food technology, food science or food chemistry; studies of primarily local interest; complementary medicine; studies on pharmaceutical agents or that compare the effects of nutrients to those of medicines; substances that are considered primarily as medicinal agents; studies in which a nutrient or extract is administered by a route other than orally (unless the specific aim of the study is to investigate parenteral nutrition) nor studies using non-physiological amounts of nutrients (unless the specific aim of the study is to investigate toxic effects).
+The journal does NOT publish papers on the following topics: Case studies; papers on food technology, food science or food chemistry; studies of primarily local interest; studies on herbs, spices or other flavouring agents, pharmaceutical agents or that compare the effects of nutrients to those of medicines, complementary medicines or other substances that are considered to be primarily medicinal agents; studies in which a nutrient or extract is not administered by the oral route (unless the specific aim of the study is to investigate parenteral nutrition); studies using non-physiological amounts of nutrients (unless the specific aim of the study is to investigate toxic effects); food contaminants.

 Studies involving animal models of human nutrition and health or disease will only be considered for publication if the amount of a nutrient or combination of nutrients used could reasonably be expected to be achieved in the human population.